 What Is Hemophilia?

-Hemophilia is a common inherited blood coagulation disorder, in which one of the factors needed to clot the blood is lacking.
-It affects nearly one out of every 10,000 males.
-(Females may inherit the gene and be carriers for the disease, but are otherwise unaffected.)
-Outcome varies; the lower the amount of coagulation factors, the more severe the disease.
-Mild hemophilia may go undiagnosed until adulthood when prolonged bleeding occurs following surgery or an injury; moderate cases may be associated with bouts of uncontrolled bleeding; severe cases are marked by frequent episodes of bleeding into the joints and soft tissues.
+Outcome variesthe lower the amount of coagulation factors, the more severe the disease.
+Mild hemophilia may go undiagnosed until adulthood when prolonged bleeding occurs following surgery or an injury; moderate hemophilia cases may be associated with bouts of uncontrolled bleeding; and severe hemophilia is marked by frequent episodes of bleeding into the joints and soft tissues.

 Symptoms of Hemophilia